 The Right Path

-As I was out walking today, I was reflecting on the painted footprints on the pavement (or sidewalk).
-In our town last year three of the small primary schools (for children age 4-11) closed.
+As I was out walking today, I was reflecting on the painted footprints on the pavement.
+In our town last year three of the small primary schools closed.
 Instead one big new purpose-built school opened, to bring all those pupils and resources together in the one building.
-So about town right now, every few hundred, there are painted footprints on the pavements.
+So about town right now, every few hundred metres, there are painted footsteps on the pavements.
 These are to keep the children on the right path from their old school to the new school building.
-To make sure they don’t get lost on their journey, they just have to follow the footprints!
+To make sure they don’t get lost on their journey, they just have to follow the footsteps!

 It reminded me that Jesus leads, and we are to follow after him, in his footsteps.
 He leaves footprints, clear signs for us to follow, to make sure that we keep on going on the right path.

 “Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls.”Jeremiah 6:16

 Often, we start off on the right path and then we get side-tracked.
 We take a detour, we take a break and get comfortable, or sometimes we even begin to get a little lost.
 If we keep our eyes fixed on Jesus, listening for his voice, he will gently restore us.
 He will bring us back to where the good way is, following after him.
 Jesus said that his yoke – being joined with him – is easy and his burden is light.
 That is the place where we can find rest for our souls.

 The Holy Spirit is our guide and he does not bring confusion, but clarity – he is our conscience, and our counsellor.

 Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, “This is the way; walk in it.”Isaiah 30:21

 So, if we are watching and listening carefully, we will see and hear the warning signs that we need to pay attention to.
 Are we walking in our own strength?
 And are we serving with our own motives?